Imperial Capital lifts Globalstar Inc. [GSAT] price estimate. Who else is bullish?

 “Globalstar continued to sustain its record growth this year, with a significant improvement in profitability during the third quarter driven by a 53% increase in total revenue.
 Given the high margin nature of our revenue sources, Adjusted EBITDA increased 125% over the third quarter of last year.
 We continued to see momentum build outside of our wholesale services, reflecting new initiatives in Commercial IoT,” said Rebecca Clary, Chief Financial Officer.
 Clary continued, “As a result, we are increasing guidance for 2023 total revenue to a new range between $215 and $230 million.”.

-The results of the trading session contributed to over 2877961 shares changing hands.
-Over the past one week, the price volatility of Globalstar Inc. stands at 3.55% while the volatility over the past one month is 4.66%.
+Globalstar Inc. represents 1.81 billion in outstanding shares, while the company has a total market value of $2.96 billion with the latest information.
+GSAT stock price has been found in the range of $1.54 to $1.58.

-The market cap for GSAT stock reached $2.81 billion, with 1.81 billion shares outstanding and 719.50 million shares in the current float.
-Compared to the average trading volume of 5.67M shares, GSAT reached a trading volume of 2877961 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 5.83M shares, GSAT reached a trading volume of 3883170 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for GSAT shares is $4.13 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on GSAT stock is a recommendation set at 1.50.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.